 Until you develop a good reputation with the bank and a sound track record in property development, lenders will also assess your development team as well as the professionalism of your finance presentation to them.

-Generally your development loan will be structured so the lender provides up to 70 to 80 per cent of the final cost of the project, rather than its end value and they will expect you as the developer, or your equity partners, to provide some funding.
+Generally your development loan will be structured so the lender provides up to 70 to 80 per cent of the final cost of the project, rather than its end value and they will expect you as the developer, or your equity partners, to provide the balance of the funding.

 The amount you can borrow is known as the Loan to Value Ratio or LVR.

-Many lenders class 2 or 3 unit projects as residential developments and use less stringent lending criteria for this type of project, whereas with larger developments they may require a greater percentage contribution of equity or a level of pre-sales.
+Lenders generally class 2 or 3 unit projects as “residential” developments and use less stringent lending criteria for this type of project, whereas with larger developments they may require a greater percentage contribution of equity or a level of pre-sales.

-Typically, you will need to provide 20 per cent of the funds for a 2 dwelling project and 30 per cent for larger projects, which lenders class as commercial loans.
+Typically, you will need to provide 20 per cent of the funds for a 2 dwelling project and 30 per cent (or in today’s tougher lending environment up to 40 per cent) for larger projects, which lenders class as “commercial” loans.

-This means if your total development cost is $1.5 million, your financier will expect you to contribute $300,000 to $450,000 of your own equity into the project.
+This means if your total development cost is $3 million, your financier will expect you to contribute around $600,000 of your own equity into the project.

 Not unlike a regular residential new build loan, development loans offer staged payments to be finalised at the end of each regular building stage being;